-2. Loosen the thumb screw that secures the host board to the controller, then lift the host board gently.
+2. Loosen the thumb screw that secures the host board to the controller (A), then gently lift the host board (B).

-3. Orient the new/replacement host board to the controller's guide pin, then place it carefully on the host board slot.

-4. Tighten the thumb screw to secure the host board in place.
+3. Orient the replacement host board to the controller's guide pin (A), place it carefully (B), then tighten the thumb screw to secure in place (C).

-5. Insert the controller back to the enclosure.
+4. Insert the controller back to the enclosure.